Fadokkx/fadokkx/README.md

 <!-- TITLE -->

-<h2> My name is Felipe and I'm a Technology Student | 🌐 Enthusiast of 📊 Databases, 🧑‍💻Ethical Hacking 🎮 Game Development and 💻 Shell Scripting </h2>
+<h2> My name is Felipe and I'm a Technology Student | Enthusiast of Databases 📊, Ethical Hacking and Shell Scripting 💻 </h2>

 <!-- ABOUT ME -->
 About me